 As fun as mowing down waves of Nazis is, sometimes you need a break.
 The action is broken up with exploration, which often involves a handy laser tool.
 Like James Bond using his laser watch to melt open a shortcut, players find inventive ways to get through the environment.
 In the demo, I could trace a rectangle along an air duct, watch the metal clatter to the floor, and sneak inside.
 My favorite instance involves creating an impromptu bridge between two walkways by frying the chain holding a model satellite.
 Not all the environmental puzzles require the laser, however.
 In one sequence players stand on an elevator’s counterweight, shoot off the brakes with their gun, and ride it to the top of the shaft.

-Machine Games is ready to surprise gamers with a fun setting and intriguing tonal shifts.
+Machine Games is ready to surprise gamers with an exciting setting and intriguing tonal shifts.
 B.J.
-Blazkowicz is back killing Nazis in an alternate-history version of 1960 where the Nazis won WWII and took over the world with mechs and other sci-fi weaponry.
+Blazkowicz is back killing Nazis in an alternate-history version of 1960 where the Nazis won WWII and took over the world using mechs and other sci-fi weaponry.
 Don’t expect the story to be driven purely by big, dumb action, however.
 In one unsettling sequence Blazkowicz is interrogated by a high-ranking female Nazi.
 She and her young, overtly sexual male escort make for some disturbing company.
-She gives Blazkowicz an improvised test for “impure blood,” which shifts between light-hearted to life-threatening without warning.
-This loosely interactive conversation takes place in first-person, adding to the tension of the situation.
+She gives Blazkowicz an improvised test for “impure blood,” which shifts between light-hearted to life-threatening in an instant.
+This loosely interactive conversation takes place in first-person, adding to the intimate tension of the situation.

 Mechs aren’t anything new to video games, so I’m not saying that’s what makes Wolfenstein unique.
 Yes, battling heavily armed, bipedal machines is harrowing, and reducing them to useless hunks of metal is satisfying.
 Yes, Machine Games hints that players will probably be able to pilot these walking terrors and cause destruction of their own.
 What I’m excited for is far more alluring.
 This is all just speculation, but we can safely assume Hitler is still alive in this alternative history.
 With that in mind, there is a strong chance that Wolfenstein: The New Order could include a boss battle against a mech-driving Hitler, which would be an entertaining throwback to the original game.
-It’s nothing concrete, but the possibility is enough to keep this game on my radar.
+I could be way off, but the possibility has my mind racing.